jochenjonc/blog-component-state/README.md

 But the values are not updating in the parent component.
-We forgot that our `formGroup$` observable ends with a `map` operator, which returns is a uni-cast observable.
+We forgot that our `formGroup$` observable ends with a `map` operator, which returns are a uni-cast observable.

 What happened is we subscribed once in the template over the `async` pipe to render the form.
 And another time in the component internals to emit value changes from the form.